os-js/manual.os-js.org/src/v3/guide/filesystem/README.md

 An example would be the provided `osjs` mountpoint that resolves to `{root}/dist` (where "root" is the OS.js path) via the `system` adapter.

 > [info] By default the system adapter will resolve home directories in the `vfs/` folder of your installation.
-You can change this behavior by modifying `vfs.root` in [server config](../../config/README.md#server)
+You can change this behaviour by modifying `vfs.root` in [server config](../../config/README.md#server)

 ### Adding Mountpoints